vbiweb/wc-order-view/README.md

 * Fix - Added function call to updated in the main plugin file #10

 = 1.3.0 =
 * Feature - Bulk Export to CSV

+= 1.3.0 =
+* Fix - Subscription Relationship missing in CSV export #13

 == Features ==